Bill Clinton fathered an illegitimate, mixed-race son named Danney Williams with an Arkansas prostitute in 1985. See Example( s )

 In what now must be viewed as a cruel hoax by the boy’s mother — Bobbie Ann Williams even gave a paid interview to PARAMOUNT’s HARD COPY detailing her “relationship” with Bill Clinton — the story of sex for money that ended in pregnancy itself, in the end, was debunked and flunked by science.

-There were a couple of issues with the reliability of the paternity test, however.
+In fairness, there were a couple of issues with the reliability of the original paternity test.
 One was its origin: the tabloids.
 Despite running with the story, Time‘s only source for the Clinton paternity results was Star magazine (indeed, The Clintons’ War on Women co-author and former Donald Trump adviser Roger Stone claims there is no evidence the test was ever conducted).
 The other was a 1999 piece published in Slate arguing that because it was based on the limited analysis provided in the Starr Report and not a new DNA sample, the test results were inconclusive:

 The FBI performed two genetic fingerprinting tests on the president’s DNA.
 The Starr report, for unexplained reasons, gives data only for the less specific of the two tests.
 In fact, this test is imprecise enough that it would probably not be persuasive to a judge.
 Dr. George Riley of Genelex–a well-regarded forensic DNA lab–calculates that the genetic fingerprint given in the Starr report will most likely yield a so-called “paternity index” of only 20 to 30.
 In other words, a positive test would mean that President Clinton is only 20 to 30 times more likely than a random Caucasian male to be Danny Williams’ father.
 This would be suggestive but not conclusive.
 (50,000 white men in Arkansas would get the same test results.)
 The legal threshold is 100.
 At best the genetic fingerprint contained in the Starr report can only yield a paternity index of 120.
 The actual value depends on the mother’s DNA.